thacherT1D/new-angular-curriculum/10 - Building Apps/14 - Filters.md

 ##### !end-answer

 ##### !explanation
-By using `true` for the reverse argument, the sorting order is reversed.
+By using the argument `true` for the reverse parameter, the sorting order is reversed.
 ##### !end-explanation
 ### !end-challenge